5 Reasons to Visit the Big Happy Buddha at Linh An Pagoda

 Elephant Waterfall is one of the 4 best waterfalls of Dalat, Vietnam.
 If Elephant Waterfall is not on your Dalat itinerary, it should be.
 Elephant Waterfall is the most powerful waterfall around Dalat.
 It’s a must see, and you can hike a rocky path to get right under the powerful rush.

 The Happy Buddha of Dalat is so close, any visit to Elephant Waterfall would be incomplete without a visit to the giggling giant.
-The Happy Buddha is only 400 yards west of the falls.
+It is only 400 yards west of the falls.
 You can park at either site and walk to the other.

 As we’ll discuss below, there are a couple other interesting attractions nearby or en route to the Happy Buddha, but the proximity to the Elephant Waterfall is enough reason to justify a visit.